Callgent/callgent-docs/docs/intro.md

 > A basic understanding of the services you're integrating is recommended.

-In the new era of AI development, Callgent is your reliable partner, making AI integration easier and more efficient.

 ## The Extents to AI Code Generation

 So, how do we leverage AI in software development?